elena-vaiksnoraite/elena-vaiksnoraite.github.io/_pages/talks.md

 ---

 <ul>
-<li> Vaikšnoraitė, E. 2019.
-Russian is the new Czech: An experimental study of genitive of negation, Formal Approaches to Slavic Linguistics, Stony Brook, USA</li>

 <li>Vaikšnoraitė, E. 2019.
 Genitive of Negation: an experimental investigation of genitive/accusative case alternation in Russian, Formal Approaches to Russian Linguistics, MGU, Moscow.</li>